 - 1. You must use Google Chrome browser with HonorLock - 2.
-When it is available open your quiz in Canvas. - 3.
-Click "Get Started" and "Install Extension". - 4.
+When it is available open your HonorLock Practice Quiz in Canvas.
+Please take the required HonorLock practice quiz, which will open in Canvas at 8:00AM 11:59PM on 12/7.
+There is no grade for this practice quiz, but it must be completed prior to the final exam on 12/13 to be able to complete the exam during finals week. - 3.
+Click "Get Started" and "Install Extension." - 4.
 Click "Add extension" and then "Take the Quiz". - 5.
 Click "Launch Proctoring" and "Allow" (HonorLock to use your camera). - 6.
 Take the required photo by clicking "Take Photo" and click "Accept" if there is a clear image of you on screen.
 Otherwise "Redo". - 7.
 Take the required photo of your picture ID. - 8.
 "Begin the Room Scan" by clicking and then scan the room with your camera.
 Click "I'm done once complete. - 9.
-Take the guiz as normal. - 10.
+Take the quiz as normal. - 10.
 Finish the quiz, and HonorLock will automatically save and close as well.